 Alice in Wonderland

-Alice realizes that she is too small to reach the table which has the key to door.
+Alice realizes that she is too small to reach the table which has the key to the door.
 So she eats the enchanted cake marked “EAT ME.”
-This makes her grow taller than the size of room.
-So she grabs the key and drinks the magical beverage labelled “DRINK ME” which makes her shrink to the size of the door.
+This makes her grow taller than the size of the room.
+So she grabs the key and drinks the magical beverage labeled “DRINK ME” which makes her shrink to the size of the door.

 Think it’s pretty impossible?
 Count ’em.
 Alice did too.